 The internet has made it easy for us to make a transaction anytime from anywhere in just a few clicks.
-It only takes one wrong click to land you in big financial trouble.
+Online scammers are always on the prowl and it only takes one wrong click to land you in big financial trouble.

 Here are 4 ways you could be scammed:

-1. Scammers pretend to be from an organization you know.
+1. Scammers pretend to be someone you trust.